-Ho there, all my sweetroll wanderers and big-booty Khajiits.
-As a long-time furniture enthusiast, I thought I'd undertake an exercise and try to compile all my furniture-farming knowledge into one comprehensive guide.
+Ho there, all my sweetroll wanderers and big-booty Khajiits!
+As a long-time furniture enthusiast, I thought I'd undertake an exercise and compile all my furniture-farming knowledge into one comprehensive guide.
 Since the previous version has been archived, I've reposted it with new information.

-- Eligible Containers: Furniture plans can most commonly be found in desks, backpacks, wardrobes, cabinets, trunks, nightstands, and urns.
+- Eligible Containers: Furniture plans can be found in desks, backpacks, wardrobes, cabinets, trunks, nightstands, and urns.